AAPI HEROES

 The mural is displayed at Wanderlust Wine Co. at 1601 Barton Springs Rd, Austin, TX 78704.

-A collaboration between Carmen Rangel and Everyday Research, this large mural honors farmworker rights activists Larry Itliong and Cesar Chavez.
+A collaboration between Carmen Rangel and Everyday Research, this large mural honors farmworker rights activists Larry Itliong and [to be added] Al Rojas.

 The mural is displayed at Austin Beerworks Sprinkle Valley10300 Springdale Rd, Austin, TX 78754.